invictus125/cs418-ray-tracer/notes.md

 ### TODO

-- Final values for sRGB are still a bit off
+- Final values for sRGB are still a bit off (SOLVED)
 - ray-view case is showing light coming from the opposite side of the spheres that it should be (z-relative) (SOLVED)
+- Shadow-suns shows some color difference still, but none of the others do